Sabahudin Topalbećirević: Career

 Additionally, he is an author of the reportage on Elvir Baljić from 1999 titled “Prince Baljić”, when he signed a contract with Real Madrid and became the most expensive paid player in the world, as well as a story about Sergej Barbarez, Mirza Delibašić and Elvir Bolić.

 In 2014, in production of Al Jazeera Balkans, he presented the movie “Our Brasil story”, speaking about creating the Bosnian Premier League in the most difficult times until qualifying to the 2014 FIFA World Cup in Brasil.
 Topalbećirević created the show “Top goal” which was for years the most popular sport show on Bosnian television.

 In 2008, after the Olympic games in Beijing, he stopped working as a sports commentator.
 After a 2-year break he returned to TV.

 Topalbećirević was the organizer and director of the first sports symposium “SIMPOSAR” that took place for the first time in Sarajevo in 2012 on the topic “Sport successes in the function of the country promotion”.
 Symposium gathered true sport legends of the region such as Mirko Novosel, Ivica Osim, Faruk Hadžibegić, Duško Vujošević, Aleksandar Petrović, Abas Arslanagić, sportsman who won close to 80 medals in European, world championships and Olympic games.

-In the meantime SIMPOSAR became the greatest regional sport symposium that in Sarajevo in its 5 editions brought to Sarajevo the greatest sport stars: Don Showalter, Igor Štimac, Joško Vlašić, Amel Tuka, Ćiro Blažević, Davor Šuker, Dragan Džajić, Božo Maljković, Dr. Nebojša Popović, Jean Tigana, Neven Spahija, Predrag Pašić, Mehmed Baždarević, Zlatan Nalić, Željko Pavličević, Željko Jerkov, Zdravko Reić, Božo Sušec, Robert Jarni, Ivica Tucak, Tadija Kačar, Stanko Poklepović, Josip Pandža, Rato Tvrdić, Gianni Ghedini, champions that you can learn from.
+In the meantime SIMPOSAR brought to Sarajevo sports stars: Don Showalter, Igor Štimac, Joško Vlašić, Amel Tuka, Ćiro Blažević, Davor Šuker, Dragan Džajić, Božo Maljković, Dr. Nebojša Popović, Jean Tigana, Neven Spahija, Predrag Pašić, Mehmed Baždarević, Zlatan Nalić, Željko Pavličević, Željko Jerkov, Zdravko Reić, Božo Sušec, Robert Jarni, Ivica Tucak, Tadija Kačar, Stanko Poklepović, Josip Pandža, Rato Tvrdić, Gianni Ghedini.
 Two movies had been screened “Our Brasil story” from 2014 and “We will be the world champions” from 2015, author Darko Bajić.

 In 1997, Topalbećirević was chosen for the best sports journalist in Bosnia and Herzegovina and in 2007 he won the special award for the affirmation of sports in Bosnia and Herzegovina.
 As a director of SIMPOSAR he participated in the „International conference on physical education and sports science” in Jaipur in 2017, India, as a key note speaker on the topic “Sport journalism”.
 In the meantime in January 2014, Topalbećirević launched the web portal brzevijesti.ba.